zeusdeux/chaicode/readme.md

 -------------
 ##### (chai -kode), *n.*

-An HTML, CSS & JavaScript prototyping tool that works *live* across devices.
+An HTML, CSS & JavaScript prototyping tool that shows code updates *live* across devices.

 Chaicode lets you try out ideas quickly and live across devices.
 NO MOAR REFRESHES!
 You can simultaneously test your layout on a desktop, phone and tablet.
 YAY!